shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 BLE advertisements operate in the 2.4 GHz ISM band, making them susceptible to interference from Wi-Fi, microwave ovens, and other wireless devices.
 The presence of environmental noise may degrade detection accuracy and introduce variability in scan results.

 BLE uses channel hopping for advertising (three advertising channels).
-Scanners need to cover all these channels to avoid missing advertisements.

-The BLE protocol also enforces strict power efficiency mechanisms, such as advertising intervals and connection event scheduling, which impact detection frequency.
+Scanners need to cover all these channels to avoid missing advertisements.The BLE protocol also enforces strict power efficiency mechanisms, such as advertising intervals and connection event scheduling, which impact detection frequency.
 Devices operating in low-power modes or sleep modes may significantly reduce their advertisement frequency to conserve energy, making periodic detection less reliable.
 Furthermore, platform-level constraints, such as OS-imposed scanning limits and background activity restrictions, further impact the consistency and responsiveness of tracking detection mechanisms.
 For further discussion of power constraints, see {{power-constraints}}.

 Additionally, Bluetooth-based tracking systems typically rely on an active Bluetooth connection on the owner’s device to determine whether a tag is in the owner's possession.
 If the owner disables Bluetooth on their phone, the system may incorrectly infer that the tag is no longer nearby, potentially triggering a false positive alert for unwanted tracking.
 This limitation arises from the inability of Bluetooth-based systems to verify proximity without active signals from the owner’s device.
 There is currently no straightforward solution to this issue using Bluetooth alone, and it represents an inherent trade-off between privacy and detection reliability.
 Systems should account for this possibility and communicate it clearly to users.